Hadlock/c_banks_flightsim/ioccc98/banks.hint.md

 ### Scenery

-Each of the *.md files is a mdenery file.
+Each of the *.scene files is a mdenery file.
 The simulator program reads in the mdenery from standard input on startup.
 You may input more than one mdenery file, as long as there are less than 1000 total lines of input.